mariaVozdvizenski/music-wellness-app/README.md

 * npm installed

 #### Process
+1. Open another command line
-1. Move to the *music-wellness-frontend* folder
+2. Move to the *music-wellness-frontend* folder
-2. To install the needed packages and libraries run `npm install`
+3. To install the needed packages and libraries run `npm install`
-3. Run the following command `npm start`
+4. Run the following command `npm start`